Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Experiments

-\paragraph{Setups} To test the model performance on diverse varied coefficients, we generate HeterNS, which is extended from the widely used 2D NS dataset \cite{li2021fourier}.
-The original 2D NS dataset only contains the fixed viscosity coefficient and external force for each task, which cannot be used to evaluate the effectiveness of the model in handling varied equation components.
-In contrast, HeterNS involves five different viscosity coefficients and three different external force within the family of trigonometric functions, resulting in 15 different equation component pairs and 15k samples.
-Specifically, HeterNS considers viscosity coefficient $\nu\in\{10^{-5},5\times10^{-5},10^{-4},5\times 10^{-5},10^{-3}\}$ and force frequency coefficient $\omega \in \{1,2,3\}$.
-In this benchmark, we evaluate the in-distribution fitting ability and out-of-distribution generalization performance on different viscosity $\nu$ and force $\omega$.
+\paragraph{Setups} We introduce HeterNS, an extension of the widely used 2D NS dataset \cite{li2021fourier}, to assess how models handle diverse PDE components, particularly viscosity coefficients and force terms.
+It comprises five viscosity coefficients $\nu$ and three force terms differentiated by frequency $\omega$, resulting in 15 combinations of PDE components and 15,000 training samples.
+As depicted in {Figure \ref{fig:heterns_examples}}, we evaluate the model performance on \emph{in-distribution test} with only unseen initial conditions and \emph{zero-shot generalization} involving both unseen initial conditions and variations in viscosity coefficients or force terms.

-\paragraph{Results} As shown in Tables \ref{tab:NSvis}-\ref{tab:NSforce}, Unisolver achieves the best performance on 10 of 11 tasks, covering both ID and OOD settings.
-Notably, for external force generalization, Unisolver beats other methods more significantly in OOD conditions (average 44.1\%) than ID conditions (average 20.4\%), demonstrating the effectiveness of our design in capturing generalizable physics relations between external force and model inputs.
-Even though we explicitly concatenate the condition information with the model inputs, without special designs for PDE conditions, most advanced neural operators perform unremarkably on HeterNS.
-Specifically, all neural operators fail to solve the case of $\omega=0.5$ in Table \ref{tab:NSforce}, highlighting the benefits of our conditional Transformer design in learning generalizable features.
-We also include experiments in Appendix~\ref{appendix:HeterNSbothunseen}, where both $\nu$ and $\omega$ are OOD.
-Unisolver still achieves considerable improvement (average 41.3\%) on this challenging double OOD setting.
+\paragraph{Results} As shown in Table~\ref{tab:combined_ns}, Unisolver achieves the best performance in both in-distribution test and zero-shot generalization settings.
+It is worth noting that external force generalization is a highly difficult task, as the force term fundamentally determines the fluid evolution patterns.
+Still, Unisolver surpasses other methods in this challenging task, with significantly greater promotions in zero-shot generalization settings (\textbf{average 66.7\%}) than in-distribution test settings (\textbf{average 27.7\%}), demonstrating the effectiveness of our design in capturing generalizable physics relations between external force and model inputs.
+Even though we explicitly concatenate the varied PDE components with the model inputs, most advanced neural operators perform poorly on HeterNS.
+We also include experiments in Appendix~\ref{appendix:HeterNSbothunseen}, where both viscosity and force are unseen.
+Unisolver still achieves considerable improvement ({\textbf{average 41.3\%}}) on this challenging double unseen setting.

-\subsection{1D Time-dependent PDEs}
+\subsection{1D Time-Dependent PDEs}